 Kristyna joined the lab in August 2016 as a postdoctoral associate.
 During her postgraduate work at the London Research Institute, she studied the role of protein Ect2 in cleavage furrow formation and cytokinesis in the labs of Mark Petronczki and Stephen West.
 In 2015, Kristyna received her PhD in Cell Biology from University College London.
-Kristyna’s undergraduate research at the Institute of Microbiology, Academy of Sciences of the Czech Republic, was focused on biochemical and biophysical studies of NK cell receptors.
-She completed her master’s degree in Biochemistry at the Charles University in Prague in 2011.
+Kristyna’s undergraduate research at the Institute of Microbiology, Academy of Sciences of the Czech Republic, was focused on biochemical and biophysical studies of NkK cell receptors. she completed her master’s degree in Biochemistry at the Charles University in Prague in 2011.
 Kristyna’s research in the Ganem Lab is focused on the role of the Hippo pathway in maintaining chromosome stability.

-Marc Vittoria is an MD/PhD candidate in the Department of Pharmacology and Experimental Therapeutics.
-He joined the Ganem Lab in the summer of 2016.
+PhD StudentMarc Vittoria is an MD/PhD candidate in the Department of Pharmacology and Experimental Therapeutics.
+He joined the Ganem Lab in the Summer of 2016.
 Marc graduated from New York University with a degree in Biochemistry back in 2014 before matriculating into the MD/PhD program at BUSM.
 During his undergraduate years, he performed research into alpha-helix mimetics and organic catalysts in the lab of Dr. Arora.
 Though chemistry is always fun, it was time for Marc to move on to biologic-based research, more in line with his ultimate goal of becoming a physician.
 Currently, Marc’s work involves assessing possible novel regulators of the Hippo pathway while also exploring new research ideas.

-Victoria joined the Ganem Lab as a research technician in June 2015 after completing her undergraduate degree in Neuroscience and Psychology at BU in May 2015.
+Victoria Kacprzak, Lab Manager (2015-2019)Victoria joined the Ganem Lab as a research technician in June 2015 after completing her undergraduate degree in Neuroscience and Psychology at BU in May 2015.
 As an undergraduate, she worked with Dr. Irina V. Zhdanova from the Department of Anatomy & Neurobiology at BUSM, charactering the effects of cocaine and methamphetamine in dopamine-transporter knockout zebrafish.
-Victoria is currently pursuing a Master in Business Administration in Health Sector Management at the BU Questrom School of Business.
-She was recently promoted to lab manager of the Dahod Center of Breast Cancer Research.
+Victoria was promoted to lab manager of the Dahod Center of Breast Cancer Research.
+She pursued a Master in Business Administration in Health Sector Management at the BU Questrom School of Business.

 Elizabeth was the first PhD student to join the Ganem Lab, in the fall of 2013.
 A biomedical engineering and pharmacology student, she was the first PhD student to graduate from the Ganem Lab, graduating in May 2016 after investigating mechanisms of tetraploidy-induced tumorigenesis.
 Specifically, Elizabeth identified miRNAs that can enable tetraploid cell proliferation.
 In a separate project, she identified the propensity of the nuclear envelopes of micronuclei to rupture.
 Elizabeth is currently working at Alliance Pharma, a small company in Pennsylvania where she’s happy to be back amongst Penn State fans wherever she goes.

 Jasmine joined the Ganem Lab in July 2015 as a second-year student in the Master of Science in Medical Science Program (MAMS) at BUSM.
 Her project was to explore the role of the Hippo pathway in breast cancer development and progression.
-Prior to joining the Ganem Lab, Jasmine earned her undergraduate degree in Biology at Boston University in 2011, and a Master of Public Health, with a concentration in Environmental Health, also at Boston University in 2013.
+Prior to joining the Ganem Lab, jasmine earned her undergraduate degree in Biology at Boston University in 2011, and a master of Public Health, with a concentration in Environmental health, also at Boston University in 2013.